 Benefits Of Babywearing

-Babywearing has been used for centuries in many cultures, originating in Africa but also seen in countries such as Japan, Mexico and India.
-From Kanga to Kimono, Rebozo to Sari; the simple, woven traditional fabric was used in everyday life allowing mothers to earn a living.
-It was a way to keep baby close in the ‘fourth trimester’, to responsively feed, soothe and ensure a supportive start to baby’s and mum’s life together.
+Babywearing has been used for centuries in many cultures, originating in Africa but also seen in Japan, Mexico and India - from Kanga to Kimono, Rebozo to Saris - the simple, traditional fabric used in everyday life allowed mothers to earn a living.
+Used to keep baby close in the ‘fourth trimester’, to responsively feed, soothe and ensure a supportive start to the baby’s and mum’s life together.

-Prams and strollers weren’t the norm in these countries - or in the UK - up until the 1950s when mass production began and babywearing slowly disappeared or became known as the ‘hippy’ thing to do.
+Prams and strollers weren’t the norm in these countries - or in the UK - up until the 1900s when mass production began and babywearing slowly disappeared or became attached to the stigma as a ‘hippy’ thing to do.

-When you think about… it just makes sense!
+When you think about it, it just makes sense.

-See below our top benefits of babywearing and how to keep safe whilst baby carrying in your stretchy wrap.
+See below the top benefits of babywearing and how to keep safe whilst babywearing in your stretchy wrap.